Lai Lok-yi: Career

-Actor career of Lai Lok-yi is a long way from his early rise to success and long plateau.
+Acting career of Lai is a long way from his early rise to success and long plateau.
 After making cameo appearances in several dramas, Lai took on his first major supporting role in the sports drama Aqua Heroes while he was still a trainee.
 He graduated from the school in 2002.
 In 2003, he starred in the idol drama Hearts of Fencing, leading a cast consisting entirely of rookies.
 Back then, when he debuted, he was grouped with fellow actors Raymond Lam, Ron Ng, Bosco Wong, Sammul Chan and Kenneth Ma to make up the “Olympic Six”.
 While the other five in the group have already reached male lead status, Lai was still hovering in second and third line roles.
 People said that TVB did not intend to make his name although Lai Lok-yi had all the fundamentals to become a successful actor with his tall stature and handsome good looks.